top of page

 Mathematical Modeling

-Using tools from statistics, differential equations, dynamical systems, stochastic processes, public health, and epidemiology to mitigate emerging issues in healthcare and public health.
+Using tools from statistics, differential equations, dynamical systems, stochastic processes, data science, public health, and epidemiology to mitigate emerging issues in healthcare and public health.

 2001-2008